EC-Earth/cmor-metadata-fixer/README.md

--# cmor-metadata-fixer
+# cmor-metadata-fixer
--CMOR metadata fixer for cmorised output of any model
+CMOR metadata fixer for cmorised output of any CMIP model

-Python code to fix CMOR metadata of cmorised output of any CMIP model.

-Guidelines how to use the `cmor-meatdat-fixer` is described below.
+Guidelines how to use the `cmorMDfixer` can be found below.

 ## Required python packages:

 * netCDF4
-* numpy

 ## 1. Installation